Mushrooms in Terrariums: What Are They There Spore?

 Here’s a gorgeous example on YouTube of how to do it right.

-Glowing Mushroom Terrariums?
+How About These Glowing Mushroom Terrariums?

 So, these seem to be a thing too.

 I can see why.
-As a diehard nerd, this concept speaks to me, but as with most things in grow-your-own kits – I’m sceptical (I’ve already experienced the disappointment that is sea monkeys, I’m not sure I’m ready to try again).
+As a diehard nerd, this concept speaks to me, but as with most things in grow-your-own kits – I’m skeptical (I’ve already experienced the disappointment that is sea monkeys, I’m not sure I’m ready to try again).

-I’m inclined to believe that finding your own bioluminescent mushrooms in the wild, or from spores (Panellus stipticus appears to be a common one) is going to be better than a cheap kit.
-But, just know that it’s not going to be easy to cultivate into a nightlight that you can see from more than 6 inches away…
+I’m inclined to believe that finding your own bioluminescent mushrooms in the wild or from spores (Panellus stipticus appears to be a common one) is going to be better than a cheap kit.
+But just know that it’s not going to be easy to cultivate into a nightlight that you can see from more than 6 inches away…

 Over to You

 If you’ve ended up with an accidental mushroom, there’s actually a lot you can do in your terrarium prep to make sure you don’t end up with any unwanted visitors.
-See our Essential Guide to Tropical Terrariums for more on this.

 Do you like mushrooms in your terrarium?